For my money it's the best of the Scandi-Noirs and it's just returned to our TV screens. But what do bridges and comms have in common?

 Bridges usually give a pretty good view of the world too – they allow you to look down (often a bit scary) to look sideways (often revealing), and upwards, often with uninterrupted views.
 In other words – they offer the chance to horizon-scan.
 To see both sides.

-Dan Slee regularly talks about there being no ‘golden bullet’ which delivers everything a comms bod needs when solving a solution.
+Dan Slee regularly talks about there being no ‘silver bullet’ which delivers everything a comms bod needs when solving a solution.
 This has never been truer than it is today.

 And as the next round of public sector budget cuts do their thing later on this year we can expect even greater challenge to reaching our customers in the way which suits them best.